-We are delighted to invite you to attend the National Criminal Justice Arts Alliance Conference.
-It is an opportunity to come together, discuss best practice as well as share ideas on subjects relating to arts in criminal justice; this year it comes at a decisive time of increasing support.
+We are delighted to invite you to attend the National Criminal Justice Arts Alliance (NCJAA) Annual Conference to discuss ‘what’s next for arts in criminal justice?’

 To introduce our new bursary scheme, we are offering 20 free places to volunteers working within arts and criminal justice, and those with a lived experience of the criminal justice system.
 To qualify, please send an email to firstname.lastname@example.org with 250 words to let us know why attending this conference will be of benefit.